czi-catalystproject/czi-catalystproject.github.io/catalystbook/faqs.md

 ### What training is available for using the hub?

-Take a look at our [Training](training.md) page for a comprehensive list of training provided by The Catalyst Project.
+Training is now closed, but take a look at our [Training](training.md) page for a comprehensive list of training that was provided by The Catalyst Project.

 ## Technical Questions

 ### What is meant by cloud infrastructure?

 Cloud infrastructure refers to the hardware and software components to provide a cloud computing environment.
 In the case of The Catalyst Project, this means the infrastructure used to deliver an interactive computing platform.
-See the [2i2c website](https://2i2c.org/platform/) for mor information.
+See the [2i2c website](https://2i2c.org/platform/) for more information.

 ### What is the maximum number of users allowed on the hub?